-- 1. A party may move the examiner to issue a subpoena compelling the attendance of-or documents from-a person, if necessary to present the movant's case.
-The movant shall explain why the witness or documents are necessary, and why the witness or documents would be unavailable absent a subpoena.
-Subpoenas will be issued at the examiner's discretion and delivered to the moving party for service, according to law.
-Parties can enforce an examiner-issued subpoena under RCW 34.05.588(1). - 2.
-The party requesting a subpoena shall pay the cost of producing records and the witness fees and allowances as provided in King County superior courts by chapter 2.40 RCW and by RCW 5.56.010.
+1. A party may move the examiner to issue a subpoena, a document compelling the attendance of-or documents from-a person. ((, if necessary to present the movant's case.
+The movant shall)) The party must explain why the witness or documents are necessary, and why the witness or documents would be unavailable ((absent)) without a subpoena. ((Subpoenas will be issued at the examiner's discretion and delivered to the moving party for service, according to law.))

+If the examiner decides to issue a subpoena, it becomes the party's responsibility to serve that subpoena on the party according to the court's civil rule 45.
+Parties can enforce an examiner-issued subpoena under RCW 34.05.588(1).
+The party requesting a subpoena ((shall)) must pay the cost of producing records and the witness fees and allowances as provided in King County superior courts by chapter 2.40 RCW and by RCW 5.56.010.